 - If there’s basement flooding, (standing water, or overflow) turn off the electricity in the flooded area.

 - Wear protective gear like a facemask and boots if you have to walk through sewage water.

 - Avoid using your toilets and sinks for the time being to prevent toilet overflowing and further sewer backup.

 Sewage backups are more than just unpleasant smelly messes.
 They can also be dangerous.
 Your family (including pets) should leave your home until the sewage removal is complete.

 Once you’ve covered these things, you’re ready to safely begin fixing the problem.

-What does it Mean When Sewage Backs Up in the basement?
+What does it Mean When Your Sewer Backs Up in the basement?

 It could also be caused by an individual clogged drain in the basement, which is likely the case if you are only getting back up in one drain.

 What Causes a Sewage Backup?

 Clogs, buildups in pipes from grease, or improperly flushed items, such as paper towels or single-use wipes, are common causes of sewage backup.
 Damage to the sewer lines can also cause a sewage backup because it prevents water from flowing correctly.
 Finally, a strong storm with heavy rain can overwhelm the city sewer system with water and result in backups into people’s homes.